Documentation Index

 - Identify channels where additional development or review will be needed

-Use this prompt when creating educational or training content for internal teams or HCPs.
+Use when: Creating educational or training content for internal teams or HCPs.

 You are a medical education content developer.
 Create an outline for a training module.